 Operations Footprint: Redesign of the worldwide manufacturing network

-Reorganization of the manufacturing landscape.
-A manufacturer of industrial pumps is pursuing the goal of achieving a new record in sales growth within three years.
-A prerequisite for this is the complete redesign of the complex manufacturing landscape.
-With ROI, the mechanical engineering company therefore put the manufacturing footprint of eight locations and subsidiaries of its international manufacturing network to the test.
+Reorganization of the manufacturing landscape: A manufacturer of industrial pumps is pursuing the goal of achieving a new sales growth record within three years.
+With ROI-EFESO, the mechanical engineering company therefore put the manufacturing footprint of eight locations and subsidiaries in its international production network to the test.
 Among other things, it analyzed the product groups and segmented the manufacturing landscape.

 Intralogistics: Outlook into 2030

-Successfully lean indirect areas with ROI's Zero-Based Approach.
-Champions do not rest on their laurels, but always keep an eye on the next stage goal.
-A technology group, whose approximately 20,000 employees at more than 16 locations worldwide already generate sales of more than two billion euros, is also heading in the direction of such a "North Star".
-Its starting points: an operations strategy and the initiatives derived from it, which should be implemented at every location in order to make it even more efficient.
+Champions do not rest contentedly with their success, but always have their sights set on the next milestone.
+A technology group with around 20,000 employees at over 16 locations worldwide is also orienting itself in the direction of such a “North Star”.
+His starting points: an operational strategy and the initiatives derived from it, which should be implemented at every location in order to make them even more efficient.

 Business Operations Strategy: Re-start for production networks

 A market leader strengthens its Global Footprint structures.
 With a turnover of around EUR 10 billion, the company is one of the market leaders in the life science and chemicals sector.
 After a long period of successful global growth, developments such as tougher competition and shifts in demand between regions are jeopardizing the achievement of the ROCE (return on capital employed) targets.

 Sales and Operations Planning